alphasldiallo/alphasldiallo.github.io/_posts/2021-03-27-gesture-recognition-using-a-neural-network.md

 plt.legend()
 plt.show()
 ```
-As we can observed from the graph below, the error gradually decreases with the number of epochs and stabilizes at some point.
+As we observe on the graph below, the error gradually decreases with the number of epochs and stabilizes at some point.
 However, we have to be careful not to misinterpret the results; **a loss that is too low or at 0 could indicate that the model overfits**.

 <figure>
 <img src="../assets/img/loss.png" style="height=500px; text-align:'center'" />